Archiving: Application Migration

 - - Application data including reports and POIs

 - - User data including Device Mapper information.

 Furthermore, it is possible to set up Archiving so that it exports data directly to another GpsGate Server instance.

 - Go to Plugins tab.

-- Under My Plugins tab, make sure that Patch.v4 and Archiving plugins are installed and up to date.
+- Under My Plugins tab, make sure that Archiving is installed and up to date.